jv-amorim/canny-algorithm/README.md

 1. Before: <br> ![Egypt before](./docs/img/example-12.png)
 2. After: <br> ![Egypt before](./docs/img/example-13.png)

+## Python Notebook

+A step-by-step explanation (in portuguese) of the project code can be read in a [python notebook](./docs/canny-algorithm.ipynb) file.

 ## License

 This project is licensed under the [MIT License](./LICENSE).